Getting started with Bitbucket Data Center on AWS

 All of our AWS Quick Starts use Ansible playbooks to configure specific components of your deployment.
 These playbooks are available publicly on this repository:

-Deploying the Quick Start from your own S3 bucket (recommended)
+Launching the Quick Start from your own S3 bucket (recommended)

 The fastest way to launch the Quick Start is directly from its AWS S3 bucket.
 However, when you do, any updates we make to the Quick Start templates will propagate directly to your deployment.
 These updates sometimes involve adding or removing parameters from the templates.
 This could introduce unexpected (and possibly breaking) changes to your deployment.